 In 1961, North American Aviation's Autonetics division began developing entry monitor systems and ground support equipment for the Apollo spacecraft.

-The Apollo command and service modules were built at North American Aviation's plant at Downey, Calif.
-The many things that could doom the crew made ground-testing all the more important, so the company built a 150-foot-high Impact Test Facility.
+The Apollo command and service modules were built at North American Aviation's plant at Downey, California.
+The many things that could doom the crew made ground testing all the more important, so the company built a 150-foot-high Impact Test Facility.
 It looked like a gigantic playground swing and checked the module's structural integrity and impact loads by drop-testing it on water, sand, gravel and boulders.

 Boeing sent the Lunar Orbiter to take pictures of the moon's surface before the first landing mission, built the first stage of the Saturn V launch vehicle, integrated the assembly of all three stages of Saturn V and provided astronauts with the Lunar Roving Vehicle.
 McDonnell Douglas built the Saturn V's third stage.
 North American Rockwell designed and built the Saturn V second stage and the command and service modules.